kedehub/kedegit/README.md

 After KEDE is calculated it is presented in visual formats.
 There are many reports ready for use to compare the capability of developers, projects, teams and even companies.

-More informatio can be found [here](https://docs.kedehub.io/get-started/how-does-kedehub-work.html)
+More information can be found [here](https://docs.kedehub.io/get-started/how-does-kedehub-work.html)

 ### Local Git client (KEDEGit)